 Group Assessment and Purchase Programs (e.g. "Solarize" programs)

 Group purchase programs, most commonly referred to as "Solarize" programs, are a great way to build community support around renewable energy.
 These programs are typically organized by a single entity, be it an individual, organization, or group of individuals.
 A larger group of individuals then participate in the program.
-The key elements of a solarize program are: 1) the local installer(s) participating in the program is/are vetted, 2) participants can benefit from economies of scale by ensuring the installer multiple projects at one time, 3) benefits from shared knowledge and support.
-Solarize programs can help address many of the barriers that individuals commonly identify that are preventing them from "going solar."
+The key elements of a solarize program are: 1) the local installer(s) participating in the program is/are vetted, 2) participants can benefit from economies of scale by ensuring the installer multiple projects at one time, and 3) participants benefit from shared knowledge and support.
+Solarize programs can help address many of the barriers that individuals commonly experience when exploring options to "go solar."
 These include:

 Complexity.
-Customers feel unclear about the steps they need to take to "go solar" can be unclear for those unfamiliar with the process.
+The steps customers need to take to "go solar" can be unclear for those unfamiliar with the process.
 Solarize programs address this by walking customers through each step of the process, usually through educational presentations and community meetings.

 Costs.
-Customers are often concerned that they are not getting a good price for an installation.
+Customers can often be concerned that they are not getting a good price for an installation.
 Solarize programs commonly involve a program price or range of prices, and can usually ensure a good price through economies of scale.
 You may not be guaranteed the lowest price, but participants are usually assured they are getting a good price.

 Contractor.
-Like any contractor, customers want a contractor they can trust to do good work.
+Like any contractor, customers want a solar professional they can trust to do good work.
 The installer or installers participating in the solarize program are usually vetted by the program organizers.

-MREA partnered with several local organizations to host a Solarize Missoula program in winter of 2015-2016.
+MREA partnered with several local organizations to host a Solarize Missoula program in the winter of 2015-2016.
 Over 300 local residents attended the two educational workshops, and approximately 45 new systems were installed as a result of the program.
 Since then, Solarize programs have been successful in communities across Montana!